-Throw Like A Girl Follows the story of Olivia Rodinsky, softball star turned disgrace after a mishap during a game involving her fist and another girls face.
+Throw Like A Girl Follows the story of Olivia Rodinsky, a softball star turned disgrace after a mishap during a game involving her fist and another girl’s face.
 When her scholarship gets pulled because of the incident, Olivia is forced to enroll in public school.
 Her only hope is that she can join the softball team there so that she can secure herself a scholarship for softball.
 But things don’t go exactly as planned.
 The softball coach doesn’t believe she has what it takes to be part of a team and wants her to prove she is a good teammate.
 And so Liv decides the way to show that is to join a team to show Coach Kitt she has what it takes.
 Deciding on Cross Country as the sport of choice she is all but ready to begin her research into what exactly the sport entails.
 Until the star quarterback of the football team spots her tossing a ball with her brother.
 She’s got a killer spiral and he knows that she’d make the perfect backup quarterback for their team.
 Hesitant at first, Liv isn’t quite convinced football is the sport for her.
-But the QB is Coach Kitts son and he said he could put in a good word for her.
+But the QB is Coach Kitt’s son and he said he could put in a good word for her.
 Besides, football is the ultimate team sport.
 What better way to show she can work in a team?

 I found this to be an utterly adorable contemporary!
 This isn’t just a teen romance novel, it is a journey of self-discovery as well as the ultimate tribute to the world of high school and I was completely absorbed in the story from the first page.
 I was excited to see how a girl joining an all-male football team would play out and was not disappointed!
 The chemistry between Liv and her teammates is so wonderful.
 Besides a few snags( ex on the football team with her) the team accepts her without hesitation after seeing just how hardworking Liv is.
 And Liv is very hardworking.
-I felt so motivated reading how determined she was to prove herself.
+I felt so motivated by reading how determined she was to prove herself.
 And the romance part!
 Swoon!
 I loved Grey.
-Despite his flaws he was very real and the sparks between Liv and Grey were A+.
-The world building was complex and I really liked all the characters, even the ones you are supposed to dislike.
+Despite his flaws, he was very real and the sparks between Liv and Grey were A+.
+The world-building was complex and I really liked all the characters, even the ones you are supposed to dislike.
 They were well-developed and lifelike.
-Henning describes things in a way that make everything so entertaining and I loved this from start to finish.
+Henning describes things in a way that makes everything so entertaining and I loved this from start to finish.
 I am giving this a 4 out of 5 stars.
 Recommended for fans of sports romances, HEA, high school drama, and girl power novels.

 *e-ARC provided in exchange for a review.
 All thoughts and opinions are my own.
 Thanks to The FFBC and the publisher for having me on the tour!